Larrikinau/overseerr-content-filtering/TMDB_CURATED_DISCOVERY.md

 Users can toggle between two discovery experiences:

 #### **Standard Mode** (Default)
-- Shows all available content exactly as the original TMDB website does
+- Shows content with all existing safety controls and age rating filters active
-- Uses TMDB's default sorting and filtering behavior
+- Uses TMDB's default sorting and popularity algorithms
-- No additional quality filtering applied to discovery results
+- No additional quality-based filtering beyond safety and rating controls
-- Identical to browsing movies/TV shows directly on themoviedb.org
+- All admin-configured age rating restrictions still fully enforced
-- Search results remain unfiltered
+- Search results include all content allowed by admin rating settings

 #### **Curated Mode** (New)
+- Includes all Standard mode safety controls PLUS quality-based filtering
 - Allows administrators to be more granular with quality variables I set
-- Applies admin-configured quality thresholds to filter content
+- Applies admin-configured quality thresholds (vote counts, ratings) on top of existing filters
-- Only shows movies/TV shows meeting minimum vote count and rating standards
+- Only shows movies/TV shows meeting both age rating AND quality standards
 - Enhanced recommendations using quality filtering based on admin preferences
-- Search results remain comprehensive (unfiltered)

 ### **Where Filtering Applies**